stephenrdoyle/hcontortus_xqtl/03_code/hcontortus_xqtl.workbook.figure2.md

 ---
 ## Figure 2 A <a name="figure2a"></a>

-Aim is to show genetic differenation between the two parental strains,  MHco3(ISE) and MHco18(UGA)
+Aim is to show genetic differentiation between the two parental strains,  MHco3(ISE) and MHco18(UGA)

 ```shell
 # my working dir: